wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-27.&emsp;A miracle is a universal blessing from God through me to all my brothers.
+27. A miracle is a universal blessing from God through me to all my brothers.
 ²It is the privilege of the forgiven to forgive.

 ::: details Expanded